Document mosaicing: Skew angle estimation

 Firstly, the angle that the rows of text make with the image raster lines (skew angle) is estimated.
 It is assumed to lie in the range of ±20°.
 A small patch of text in the image is selected randomly and then rotated in the range of ±20° until the variance of the pixel intensities of the patch summed along the raster lines is maximised.
-See Figure 2.

 To ensure that the found skew angle is accurate, the document mosaic system performs calculation at many image patches and derive the final estimation by finding the average of the individual angles weighted by the variance of the pixel intensities of each patch.

 Columns, lines and words finding

 In this operation, the de-skewed document is intuitively segmented into a hierarchy of columns, lines and words.
 The sensitivity to illumination and page coloration of the de-skewed document can be removed by applying a Sobel operator to the de-skewed image and thresholding the output to obtain the binary gradient, de-skewed image.
-See Figure 3.

 The operation can be roughly separated into 3 steps: column segmentation, line segmentation and word segmentation.